vnen/api-blueprint/README.md

 +   `Resource` ...
 Definition of a resource `Resource <resource name>`.

 +   `Attributes` ...
 Definition of resource attributes. *Alt keyword:* `Properties`.

++   `Embedded Entities` ...
+Reference to one or more resource entities embedded in given resource attribute.

 +   `Affordances` ...
 Definition of **all** resource's affordances. *Alt keywords:* `Transitions`, `Actions` or `Link Relations`.